North Platte Photos

 In actual fact, the Reverend McCorkle while at Missouri Valley College, organized a chapter of the Intercollegiate Socialist Society and, according to the Montana Historical Society, remained a lifelong member of the Socialist Party.
 In 1915, The Reverend McCorkle testified before the Commission on Industrial Relations.
 In 1916, he was elected as moderator of the Cheyenne Presbytery.
 In 1917, due to his wife's failing health, he returned to Montana where he had previously worked as a miner at Bearcreek.
 In addition to Missouri Valley, The Reverend McCorkle had a master degree from Columbia and attended the Union Theological Seminary.

-The Colorado Supply Company was the Company store.
-Folowing almost universal condemnation of Rockefeller, Sunrise was made a model town.
 The Rockefeller interests remained in control of CF & I until the 1944.
 The company began a program of diversification.
+All mining in Sunrise was discontinued in 1980.
 In 1990, the company filed for bankruptcy.
 Sunrise, which at one time had a population of 1500 and was the third largest source of iron ore west of the Mississippi, now is a ghost town.
+The wooden houses have all been removed.
+Surviing are some of the brick structures constructed during the modernization.
+As of 2009, the town was for sale.

 Sunrise, 1930's

-Next Page: Torrington.
+Next Page: Hartville.